darkfeline/dantalian/doc/dev/fuse.rst

 .. method:: readdir(path, fh)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, get information from the node.

 .. method:: readlink(path)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: removexattr()
    :noindex: